theramiyer/blog/content/post/2021/my-experience-with-vaccination.md

 I had volunteered to be part of the _Covid Task Force_ at work.
 I became part of the Communications team for the task force.
 We worked with the vaccination team within the task force, on priority.
 We had tied up with a hospital like the other corporates have, and were setting up the system to get our colleagues vaccinated.

-One Sunday night, I got a call from another colleague from the task force:
+One Sunday night, I got a call from another colleague from the task force.
+Some of our factory colleagues had backed off for one reason or another, and that had cleared a handful of slots, which our folks decided to use for the volunteers.
+This is what I remember from the conversation:

 'Ram, would you like to get vaccinated tomorrow?'
-'Why is that even a question?
-Of course I would!'
+'Of course I would!
+(Why is that even a question!)'
 'You would get Covaxin.
 Are you okay with that?'
 'Heck, yeah!'